 Manaslu’s climbing season was in full force in September 2012.
 Snow fell over several days in 2012, which was not a good start to the climbing season.
-Although the weather was not favorable at first, a 10-day window appeared around September 15, prompting the mountaineers to clammer of the mountain for their summit bid.
+Although the weather was not favorable at first, a 10-day window appeared around September 15.
+It prompted the mountaineers to clammer of the mountain for their summit bid.

-On September 23, around 4:30 a.m., while most climbers on the mountain were sleeping, a massive serac estimated to be about 600 meters wide broke off above camp 3, triggering a terrifying avalanche that swiftly gained momentum while it crashed down the mountain.
-The 31 individuals at camp three were carried away in the avalanche as it tore down the mountain and through the camp, uprooting the tents as it went.
+On September 23, around 4:30 a.m., while most climbers on the mountain were sleeping, a massive serac estimated to be about 600 meters wide broke off above camp 3, triggered an avalanche that crashed down the mountain.
+The 31 individuals at camp 3 were carried away in the avalanche.
+It tore down the mountain and through the camp, uprooting the tents as it went.